 What is a premium?

 A premium is the monthly cost of your health insurance.
-It is a recurring bill, just like your phone or wifi bill.
+It is a recurring bill, just like your cell phone or internet bill.
 You usually pay it the same day each month.

 In general, the higher the monthly premium (the more you pay in advance), the less you will have to pay when you do get sick.
 Therefore, higher monthly premiums usually indicate substantial coverage, and cheaper monthly premiums usually indicate minimal coverage.